Harvey Weinstein sexual abuse cases: Appellate proceedings

-Retrial
+Retrials

 On July 19, 2024, a court hearing was held where Judge Curtis Farber ruled that Weinstein would be retried and tentatively set for the retrial to start on November 12, 2024.
 However, a plan to try Weinstein in September 2024 still remains an option.
 The plan to start Weinstein's retrial in September was presented shortly after his conviction was overturned.
 Weinstein's lawyers have stated they want the retrial to be as soon as possible.
 Farber stated that the start date of the retrial would depend on pre-trial discoveries.
 On September 12, 2024, a New York grand jury indicted Weinstein on new charges, as announced by prosecutors from the Manhattan District Attorney's office.
 The specific charges remain unknown, as the indictment is sealed and will be revealed during Weinstein's arraignment.
 The jury selection process for the retrial began on April 15, 2025.
 Opening statements and witness testimony would then begin on April 23, 2025.
-Jury deliberations in the retrial would then begin on June 5, 2025.
+Jury deliberations in the retrial began on June 5, 2025.
 On June 11, 2025, Weinstein was found guilty of one count of criminal sexual act and not guilty of another.
-On June 12, 2025, Weinstein would be given a mistrial on an additional rape charge following tensions between the jury foreman and other jurors.
+On June 12, 2025, Weinstein obtained a mistrial on an additional rape charge following tensions between the jury foreman and other jurors.
+On May 15, 2026, following the conclusion of his second retrial for the Jessica Mann case, another mistrial was declared after the jury remained deadlocked and couldn't reach a verdict.
+In spite of this, the prosecution was granted the authority to determine whether or not to go with through with another retrial, with a hearing then set for June 24, 2026 to determine whether or not another retrial would be sought for Mann's case.

+Dismissal of Jessica Mann case

+On June 25, 2026, Manhattan District Attorney Alvin Bragg declared that Weinstein would not receive a fourth criminal trial for the alleged rape of Jessica Mann, with Mann also being unwilling to testify for a fourth trial.
+However, Weinstein remains convicted on separate conviction he received in New York and California.